CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

    azd env new copilot-{DeploymentId}
    ```

-7. Run the below command to Provision Azure resources, and deploy your project with a single command.
+7. Run the below command to provision Azure resources and deploy your project with a single command.

    ```bash
    azd up
    ```

-8. Please select your Azure Subscription to use, enter `1`, and click on the **Enter** button.
+8. Please select your Azure subscription to use, enter `1`, and click on the **Enter** button.

    ![](../media/img29.png)

 9. Please select an Azure location to use, select the location as **<inject key="Region" enableCopy="false"/>** location, and click on the **Enter** button.
-You can change the location using the up and down arrow.
+You can change the location using the up and down arrows.

     ![](../media/img30.png)